 Maximize your social presence

-First and foremost, franchises can look into strengthening their online community and building consumable social media content like healthy lifestyle tips, recipes, techniques and much more.
+First and foremost, franchises should continue to strengthen their online community and build consumable social media content like healthy lifestyle tips, recipes, techniques and much more.
 Leverage the LIVE segments to speak directly to the community, potentially hosting Q&As with members, or representatives who can share additional insight into a specific topic.

-With so many quarantined at home, now is an excellent time to present fun, engaging at-home challenges.
+With so many quarantined at home, especially now that cooler weather won’t allow for outdoor workouts, now is an excellent time to present fun, engaging at-home challenges.
 These help keep clients motivated when they need it most.
 Perhaps there are other small businesses, or local media outlets, willing to partner with the studio and share ideas that may benefit the entire community, while promoting the studios’ social channels.

 Offer virtual classes